Eshanatnight/structopt/README.md

     name
 ```

+> **_NOTE_**
+>
-**_NOTE_** Notice in the above stdout that the `-h` help option supports printing help both at the top-level struct and at the sub-command level.
+> 1. Notice in the above stdout that the `-h` help option supports printing help both at the top-level struct and at the sub-command level.

-**_NOTE_** `structopt` does not allow to invoke multiple sub-commands.
+> 2. `structopt` does not allow to invoke multiple sub-commands.
 If one has already been invoked, you will see the following error:

 ```bash
 foo@bar:~$ ./main config user.name "John Doe" init my_repo